bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 - renamed x,y,z varible scheme in graph.py to something more readable

 - I'm unable to reproduce problem 3 perhaps adding that check fixed it

+- I took a look at your recursive function.
+You needed a way to keep track of what's been visited, so I added the queue param.
+The queue updates everytime it finds a new value and then returns the queue up to the function above it.
+The bit on the top is because if queue=set() was there then it would just keep modifying the same set and not reset each time you call it.